-Cook some ground beef with middle eastern spices and serve over zucchini noodles with a spicy sauce and you've got this Middle Eastern Ground Beef Zoodles with Spicy Peanut Sauce!
+For this Middle Eastern Ground Beef Zoodles with Peanut-Tahini Sauce, you cook some ground beef with middle eastern spices and serve over zucchini noodles with a spicy sauce!
 And this tasty summer dish is low-carb, Keto, low-glycemic, gluten-free, dairy-free, and South Beach Diet friendly.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use the Diet-Type Index to find more recipes like this one.

 I’m getting zucchini from my fun new garden space, and sometimes one gets away from me and gets a little too big.
 That’s when I think about making zucchini noodles, and wonder about something new to do with them.